gasparka/thesis/docs/vhdl_extensions.rst

 VHDL supports 'packages' to group common types and functions into one namespace.
 Package in VHDL must contain an declaration and body (same concept as header and source files in C).

 .. code-block:: vhdl
-   :caption: OOP in VHDL
+   :caption: Full code of OOP style MAC
-   :name: oop_vhdl
+   :name: package-mac

     package MAC is
         type next_t is record